Mariners Village 3

 No analysis available

-Listings describe laundry as being inside the units (e.g., washer/dryer in unit or hookups) with no mention of common laundry rooms on each floor or elsewhere.
-Searched for phrases like 'laundry on each floor', 'community laundry', and 'laundry room on every floor' and found none.
+Listings consistently describe in-unit washers/dryers or hookups and make no mention of community laundry rooms on each floor.
+Searched for phrases like 'laundry on each floor', 'laundry room on every floor', and 'floor-by-floor laundry' with no matches.

 No analysis available